 Nail abnormalities can be an indication of a fungal nail infection.
 Fungal nail infection, also known as onchomycosis, is a common occurrence across all ages.
 This happens when a fungus infects a fingernail, toenail or the nail bed.
 The fungus can infect your nail through small cuts or wounds around the nail or through an opening between the nail and the nail bed.
-A nail with a fungus infection appears yellowish, crumbles easily and thicker than usual.
+A nail with a fungus infection appears yellowish, crumbles easily and is thicker than usual.

 Fungal nail infections respond well to treatment but if left untreated, this could progress into more serious conditions.
 Dr. Paul Klein is a podiatrist who specializes in diagnosing and treating fungal nail infections.